kerwinWashington/demoRepo/file.md

 # make sure that the default branch for any repo is main instead of master
 git config --global unit.defaultbranch main

+# creat and switch to new branch
+git checkout -b branch1